NiklasRosenstein/terraform-helm-hcloud-k3s-cluster-autoscaler/README.md

 Only the `labels` specified in the node pool configuration are passed into the test Deployments.
 You can simply add the `kubernetes.io/arch` label explicitly and set the value to `amd64` or `arm64`, respectively.

+### Modifying labels/taints on a node pool

+The cluster autoscaler may need to be restarted after the last node with the old labels/taints has been removed from the cluster to allow it to scale up new nodes with the new labels/taints.

 ## Development

 Install [pre-commit](https://pre-commit.com/) as well as the following tools to complete the checks: